ArchBacon/procedural-planets/index.md

 }
 ```
 # Conclusion
-I hope this has given you a step i the right direction by clearing some things up, that might have been a mystery before.
+I hope this has given you a step in the right direction by clearing some things up, that might have been a mystery before.
 There are a lot of ways you can go about generating a planet depending on your needs.
 There are multiple sources on this
 topic, with each a different approach.
 Check what requirements your planets have, and find an approach that fits those
 requirements!
 I will list some sources that have a different approach from what I have done.